PedroCristo/portfolio_project_4/README.md

 #### Main Site Goals

-* To provide users with a good experience when using the website with food recipes.
+* To provide users with a good experience when using the food recipes website.
 * To provide users with a visually pleasing website that is intuitive to use and easy to navigate.
 * To provide a website with a clear purpose.
 * To provide role-based permissions that allows user to interact with the website.